HandsOnDataViz/leaflet-point-map-sidebar/README.md

 variable from `settings.js` file.
 You **do not** need to use a Google API key; the CSV file will be available to download for anyone with the link.

+## Edit map title and default text
+Go to `index.html` to edit the map title and default text that explains the map and remains in the sidebar when users click on different places.

 ## Assigning the same place to 2 or more categories
 If a place needs to belong to two or more groups (also known as categories or themes), duplicate its row as many times as needed, and each time modifying its